 Pact firmly believes that diversity in the film and TV industries matters, and that as a sector we should be encouraging and supporting new entrants who reflect the full diversity of the UK today.

-The Indie Diversity Training Scheme is a unique opportunity aimed specifically at entry-level diverse talent (both graduates and non-graduates).
+The Pact Indie Diversity Scheme is a unique opportunity aimed specifically at entry-level diverse talent (both graduates and non-graduates).
 Trainees undertake a six-month placement with an independent production company, allowing them to develop their talents in a thriving business environment.
-In addition, each participant is partnered with a senior level mentor from within their company, and receives bespoke training from the Indie Training Fund in areas such as copyright, storytelling and camera operating.
+In addition, each participant is partnered with a senior-level mentor from within their company, and receives bespoke training from the Indie Training Fund in areas such as copyright, storytelling and camera operating.

 The Scheme is run both in London and in Scotland, and is supported by some of the top independent production companies in the business, whose output includes shows such as Have I Got News For You, Humans, One Born Every Minute, Britain’s Got Talent, Shop Well for Less and First Dates.
 Indies that have participated in the scheme include: All3Media, Endemol Shine Group, FremantleMedia, Hat Trick Productions, Raise The Roof, RDF Television, STV, Warner Brothers (Ricochet and Wall to Wall), Twofour and October Films.